Pāvels Mihadjuks

-Pāvels Mihadjuks (born 27 May 1980) is a Latvian retired professional association footballer.
+Pāvels Mihadjuks (born 27 May 1980) is a Latvian retired professional footballer.

 Club career

 Early career

 As a youth player Mihadjuks played for his local club Liepājas Metalurgs, passing his first training at the age of 7.
 He started his career as a forward, but quickly developed into an imposing centre half.
 He was taken to the first team at the age of 18 and in the 1999 season, which was his debut season with the club, Metalurgs finished as the runner-up of the Latvian Higher League.
 During three seasons with the club Mihadjuks appeared only in 3 league matches, proving to be unable to compete with the more experienced players at the club.
 At the start of 2002 Mihadjuks moved to RKB Arma-Rīga and in his debut season with the club he helped it win the Latvian First League and earn a promotion to the top tier championship.
 In 2003 Arma-Rīga finished the season in the 8th position of the table and this was the first significant experience for Mihadjuks in the Lartvian Higher League.
 Due to financial issues the club was dissolved at the end of the season and in 2004 Mihadjuks joined Ditton Daugavpils.
 There he became a first eleven player, playing 24 league matches throughout the season.
 Ditton finished 7th in the league while Mihadjuks individual performance attracted attention from bigger Latvian clubs.